 I didn’t have a lot of out-of- body experiences, but there was another experience that I did have often, and I remember being sure that they happened every single night.
 I told an adult that I didn’t sleep at night, but they refused to believe me.

 I would wake up in the middle of the night with a feeling that everything was very dense and heavy.
 I was amazed and frightened at my own strength at being able to move my own arm.
 I lay absolutely still, afraid to move any part of my body.
 With my eyes open, I experienced macropsia.
-Macropsia is a visual illusion that everything around you is very large and very far away.
+It’s a visual illusion that mke it seem like everything is very large and very far away.
 When my eyes were closed, I seemed to be looking into an infinite space.
 At the center of the space, and unimaginable distance away, there was a point of light.
 And absolutely brilliant, incredibly powerful light.
 Its presence before me seemed to have a tremendously emphatic quality; as if it were shouting something at me.
 I had a strong sense that it was trying to say something very specific.
 And, whatever it was, I did not want to hear it.
 I actually had a strong feeling wanted to kill me.
 Now I know that it was quite a valid perception.
 That infinite space, and the light that I was seeing, both happen in the near-death-experiences.
 My intimation that it had something to do with dying was actually quite accurate.

 I experienced other strange things during my seizures, but nothing else with quite so much impact.
 I felt strange electric buzzes and tingles running through my body and a very-difficult-to-describe sense that the inside of my body was white.
 The word refers to a color, but this was not a visual experience.
 I “felt” white on the inside.
 As though it were a sound I was ‘seeing’.